Midjourney vs Adobe Firefly: Best AI Image Generator for Creatives in 2026?

 What surprised us during testing is how far Firefly has evolved in 2025.
 The October 2025 Image Model 5 generates photorealistic images at native 4MP resolution.
 The platform now integrates partner models including Runway Gen-4.5, Google Nano Banana Pro, and OpenAI's GPT Image Generation — turning Firefly into less of a single tool and more of a multi-model creative hub.
 Adobe also ran an unlimited generation promotion through March 16, 2026 (now extended to April 22, 2026 for eligible subscribers), which spiked search interest massively and brought a lot of new users in to try it.

-Both tools start at almost exactly the same price — Midjourney at $10/month, Firefly at $9.99/month — but what you get for that money is completely different.
+Both tools start at almost exactly the same price — Midjourney at $10 per month, Firefly at $9.99 per month — but what you get for that money is completely different.
 Let's dig in.

 Feature-by-Feature Comparison